-Managing, analyzing, and optimizing inventory is a never-ending job and often defines the success of a direct to consumer or B2B business.
+Managing, analyzing, and optimizing inventory is a never-ending job and often defines the success of a direct to consumer or B2B business (see what is a B2B company).
 It’s arguably the most important thing to get right if you want your business to grow.

 That’s why there are so many concepts around inventory you should understand.
 There are a lot of ways to look at inventory’s effects on operation and profitability.
 Let’s run through the big ones to flesh out the ripple effect inventory has across your business.